Two 4th-Year Au.D. Externships (clinical and hybrid clinical/research)

 August 3, 2018

-The James H. Quillen VA Medical Center has two 12-month 4th-year Au.D. positions available that will begin after July 1, 2018.
-One position will be full time in the audiology clinic, and the other will be a hybrid position with a combination of audiology clinic and research experience.
-Alternatively, depending on the strength and interest of the candidates, both positions may be hybrid.
-The research experience will include standard procedures for vestibular and hearing assessment and intervention.
+The James H. Quillen VA Medical Center has two 12-month 4th-year Au.D. positions available that will begin May 1, 2019.
+One position will be full time in the audiology clinic.
+The second position may be full time in the audiology clinic, or a hybrid position with a combination of audiology clinic and research experience if an appropriate candidate is identified.
 Students enrolled in an AuD/PhD program will be given preference for the hybrid position.